ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Great-granny C

-You were born in 1894 in Gnesta, a small village in the countryside far outside of Stockholm.
-You childhood was simple but comfortable a spacious but unassuming house filled with the smell of freshly baked cinnamon rolls.
-But you know your family legacy promised so much more.
+You were born in 1894 in Gnesta, a small village on the countryside far outside of Stockholm.
+You childhood was simple but comfortable in a spacious but unassuming house filled with the smell of freshly baked cinnamon rolls.
+But your family legacy promised you so much more.

-You are the descendent of a fantastic family, whose history was filled with both adventure and glamour.
-Never was this more clear that in the live of your grandmother, the Viscountess A, whom you always looked up to.
+You are the descendent of a fantastic family line, whose history was filled with both adventure and glamour.
+Never was this more pronounced than in the life of your grandmother, the Viscountess A, whom you always looked up to.
 Losing here when you were just a teenager was a hard blow.
-Some years later, the country house burned down to the ground in a fire, destroying almost everything that connected you to your family history and financial security.
+Some years later when your childhood home burned down to the ground in a fire, almost everything that connected you to your family history and financial security was destroyed.
 The only remnant was the Tiara, which you inherited when you got married.
 The Tiara was your most prized possession and your only connection with your ancestresses.
 You have never even considered the idea that it could ever be sold.

-You married a bank clerk when you were young and moved back to Vasastan in downtown Stockholm with him, fleeing the suffocating country life and ruling the household with an iron fist.
+You married a bank clerk when you were young and moved back with him to Vasastan in downtown Stockholm, fleeing the suffocating country life and ruling your new household with an iron fist.
 You value a conservative, but active, lifestyle.
 You participated in several causes taking care of the moral of society.
 You arranged meetings and sewing bees in your apartment.
 You conducted cultural outings to the theatre.
 You did not care much for the fight for the right to vote, which was in full swing during your teenage years.
-You have tried to lead your daughter with a firm grip and make her understand feminine heritage and duty, and the value of the old housewife ideals.
+You have tried to lead your daughter with a firm hand and make her understand feminine heritage and duty, and the value of the old housewife ideals.
 If women try to be like men, they lose their feminine power and greatness.
 You try to balance your disappointment with your daughter for going against you when she went to teachers collage with a secret admiration (So far never spoken out loud to living or dead) that she actually did it…

-You do not want your descendants to lose their link back to their ancestresses and the Tiara is the foremost and last symbol that remains.
+You do not want your descendants to lose their link back to their ancestresses and the Tiara is the last and foremost remaining symbol of the family legacy.

-Despite your differences, you have a mostly positive relationship with your mother B. But you do think that her decision to go around you and financially support your daughter's collage tuition was equal parts helping her and sticking it to you.
+Despite your differences, you have a mostly positive relationship with your mother B. But you do think that her decision to go around you to financially support your daughter's collage tuition was equal parts helping her and sticking it to you.

 You never understood your mother B’s bitterness to her mother, the Viscountess A, and the fantastic life that A gave her.
 You sometimes get angry with B that she does not appreciate A.